Ph.D., University of North Carolina, Chapel Hill

 I recently co-authored this opinion piece on diversity.

 Math Day is held in the fall for high school student to come to UM to have a unique math experience!
 The Missoula Math Circle is an afterschool prorgam that meets both locally and remotely to continue the math experience from math day.
 We have a lot of fun doing things like playing tic tac toe on a torus, constructing aerodynamic airplanes, or investigating infinity!
 For more information: http://www.math.umt.edu/mathcircle/program.html .

-- Establishing a bridge program for freshman in the sciences to help increase retention.
-The program is called Success in Science and is partially funded this year with a MT Space Grant to offer scholarships for Montanans,
+- Analysis of the bridge program Success in Science for freshman in the sciences to determine what factors aid in increased retention.
+The program was partially funded with a MT Space Grant to offer scholarships for Montanans,

 - Creating and modifying the College’s Freshman Seminar,

 - Expanding the College’s Returning and Community Scholars Program,

 Additionally I continue to work with colleagues at our partner school, University of Gondar in Ethiopia.
 In particular we have created the University of Gondar and the Unviersity of Montana Women’s Mentoring Network, called GMM connecting facutly at UoG with faculty at UM.

 As a mathematician, I study matroids, which are abstractions of finite graphs, geometries or sets of vectors.
 While matroids are abstract structures, they are exactly what specifies if the greedy algorithm will work.
 Thus, matroids arise naturally in optimization.
 Matroids are a part of a branch of mathematics called Combinatorics.
 Techniques in combinatorics allow us to find a shortest route between two cities, to schedule airplanes (or buses or whatever) in an optimal manner and to schedule workers to jobs (classes to final exam slots or...) optimally.

 April 2014 Travel to Ethiopia - U Gondar